 Who manages the museum?

 The museum is managed by a committee chaired by Professor David McGuigan.
 The committee reports annually to the Scotland Region of the Institution of Civil Engineers.
-The collection is on loan to Heriot-Watt University.

 Where is the museum?